markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 The event listener triggers not only when `page-content` itself is clicked but any element inside (the `<ul>` lists, the `<button>` elements, etc.).
 Thanks to `event.target`, though, we can know exactly which element triggered the listener.

-Test the app again and click on an Edit button, then click on any of the Delete buttons.
+Test the app again and click on an Edit button, then click on a Delete button.
 You'll see that `event.target` is different in both cases:

 ```html
 <button class="btn edit-btn" data-task-id="0">Edit</button>
 <button class="btn delete-btn" data-task-id="0">Delete</button>
 ```

 What uniquely identifies the Delete versus the Edit?
 The Delete button has a class called `.delete-btn` on it.
 While it's easy to see that distinction in the console, how can we translate that into code?
 How could we check the class name on the element that was clicked?

-We could use a property that we've used in the past, `className`, or there's a catch-all method called `matches()` that was created specifically for checking if a match exists.
+We could use a property that we've used in the past, `className`, or there's a catch-all method called `matches()` that was created specifically for checking if an element matches certain criteria.
 The `matches()` method is similar to using the `querySelector()` method, but instead of finding and returning an element, it simply returns `true` or `false` (because we already have access to said element).

 In `taskButtonHandler()`, add the following `if` statement: